RSV — Spreading the Facts

 In children younger than 3 years old, RSV may move into the lungs and symptoms include coughing, sneezing and wheezing.

-If you believe your child may have RSV, first contact your pediatrician.
-You can also schedule a Urgent Virtual Care visit, or take your child to Urgent Care.
+If you have questions, talk to your doctor or your child's pediatrician.
+You can also count on the expert services provided at OU Health's emergency and urgent care locations.
 If breathing difficulties become severe and include any of the following symptoms, please visit the nearest emergency department:

 • Fever